DreamBIG Children’s Festival 2021

 DreamBIG Children’s Festival 2021 has unveiled an amazing family program of shows, online experiences and free activities.
 This year’s theme, “Be Curious” aims to encourage children to explore new ideas and to see them filled them with wonder.

 Opening Event | 19 May 2021

-The DreamBIG Opening Event, at Adelaide Oval’s Telstra Plaza on May 19, will see school children gather and The Mighty Choir of Small Voices, ably guided by the Public Primary Schools Music Festival team, sing a new arrangement of David Bowie’s Space Oddity.
+The DreamBIG Opening Event, to be held at the Festival Theatre on May 19, will see school children gather and The Mighty Choir of Small Voices, ably guided by the Public Primary Schools Music Festival team, sing a new arrangement of David Bowie’s Space Oddity.

 It will finish with an uplifting gig by 2019 Australia’s Got Talent finalist Mitch Tambo who will perform with a group of young dancers from SA’s own fabulous Kurruru Dance Ensemble.

 DreamBIG Children’s Festival Big Family Weekend | 22 & 23 May 2021

 This FREE family event for children of all ages will be held at the Adelaide Festival Centre offering 20 free activities over two fun-filled days.

 This ever-popular event will converge on Adelaide Festival Centre and includes performances in the Festival Theatre by Teeny Tiny Stevies and Tutti Choir.